ActiveBrainAtlas2/preprocessing-pipeline/PROCESS.md

     1. The elastix dir will be used to align the other channels and the full resoltions.
 1. Run: `python create_alignment.py --animal DKXX --channel 1`
     1. This will use the DKXX/preps/elastix directory for the transformation parameters.
 It will then use PIL to do an affine transformation to do section to section alignment.
+1. Run: `python create_web.py --animal DKXX`
+    1. This will use the DKXX/preps/CH1/thumbnail_aligned directory for source images.
+It will then use PIL to do an create web viewable images.
 1. Run: `python create_neuroglancer_image.py --animal DKXX --channel 1 --downsample true`
     1. This will create the data for neuroglancer for channel 1.
     1. View results in neuroglancer.
 Add the layer to the precompute with: